mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "You ought to mind your tongue," he replied while looking away, with a grin that lavished in seeing anger.

-"Do you have something to say?"
+"Do you have something to say to me?"
 I asked pointedly, but he didn't seem bothered by my tone.

-"The name is Fajro," he introduced himself.
-"I used to be a fidelant for Holragi back when your fidelant, Melna, was just getting started at the world senate.
-She was a real firebrand when she started.
-Her words had a sort of spice to them, and they took her quite far."
+"My name Fajro," he sighed and introduced himself.
+"I used to be a fidelant for Holragi a long time ago.
+I believe your fidelant, Melna, was just getting started near the end of my tenure.
+She was a real firebrand back then," he said with a smirk.
+"Her words had a sort of spice to them, and they took her quite far."

-"You haven't answered my question," I jabbed.
+"I didn't ask for an introduction."

 "Patience, kaln," he retorted gently.
-"We have a whole train ride to talk."
+"I promise this chat will be worth all the sleep you're missing."
 He adjusted his posture to face me a bit better and started again.
 "I heard you whisper her name as you read that paper of yours and then you went absolutely cold.
 It's fairly obvious to a keen eye like mine that you're trying to deliver a message to the senate: a message so important that you're willing to risk the island of darkness to deliver it."

-My frustration turned to myself as I wondered how much else of the message had been accidentally spoken.
+My frustration turned inward as I wondered how much else of the message had been accidentally spoken.
 But I re-centered my mind and affirmed my duty as an observer.
 "My business is not–"

-"–not going so well, I take it by the look on your face."
+"–not going so well.
+I can tell by the look on your face."
 He was persistent in his speech.

 I continued more forcefully than before, "As I was saying, my business is not yours to scrutinize."

-"Ah but it is," He said.
-"You see, Melna and I were close friends back when we were fidelants.
-I'd love nothing more than to help you deliver this important message in a way that doesn't look badly on her."
+"Ah but it could so easily be," He said.
+"You see, delivering a message to a senate already in session is no small task.
+You'll need someone who's done it before."

+"How did you–?"

-I paused to consider his proposition.
-An ex-fidelant who knew the ins and outs of the senate would make this a lot easier.
+My train of thought had come to a complete stop once I'd fully understood what he was saying.
+I considered his proposal: an ex-fidelant who knew the ins and outs of the senate would make this a lot easier.
 He could vouch for me, and maybe I would face a lesser sentence.
 But his constant smiling and insistent bigotry made my skin crawl.
 I had to know his angle.

 "Why would you help me?"
 I asked.

-He smiled and said, "Let's just say I owe her a favor long past due."
+He smiled and said, "Melna and I were close friends back when we were fidelants.
+I'd love nothing more than to help you deliver this important message in a way that doesn't look badly on her.
+Let's just say I owe her a favor long past due."

-With a long pause, I scrutinized his every detail for some hint of deception, but his entire demeanor was a wall without openings, and I an unskilled climber.
-I knew I had something he wanted, and so I made him a deal.
+I scrutinized his every detail for some hint of deception, the way Melna tried to teach me to do once.
+But his entire demeanor was a wall without openings, and I was an unskilled climber.
+I knew I had something he wanted but I didn't have the time to figure it out.
+This was my chance.

 "I have one condition," I said.